wdanilo/luna-rfcs/text/0000-luna-build.md

 Now, _real_ projects are a bit more complex than the stalwart hello world, so let's say we want to fire off some missiles!
-We're very fortunate that someone has written a library just for us `acme-missiles`, providing the module `AcmeMissiles`.
+We're very fortunate that someone has written a library just for us `AcmeMissiles`, providing the module `Missiles`.
 Now dependency management in Luna is _far_ more automatic than you might be used to, so just stick with me!

 First, we open up our `Main.luna` again, and add an import to the top.
 We can then modify our main function to fire some missiles:

 ```
-import AcmeMissiles
+import AcmeMissiles.Missiles

 def main:
-    AcmeMissiles.fire 3
+    Missiles.fire 3
 ```

 Now, type `luna build` again.
 This is where the magic happens.
 Luna knows about